KernFerm/KernFerm/README.md

 𓇋 (Reed leaf): Represents "the."
 This hieroglyph, a single reed leaf, is often used as a phonetic symbol for the sound "i" or "y" and can also serve as a determinative to specify the meaning of a word.

 𓆎 (Scarab beetle): Symbolizes creation, transformation, and rebirth.
 The scarab beetle was sacred in ancient Egypt and associated with the sun god Ra.
-It represents the creative forces of life and the transformative power of the sun, making it an ideal symbol for a developer or creator.
+It represents the creative forces of life and the transformative power of the sun.

 Combined Meaning: "Life - The - Creator", representing "Bubbles The Dev".
 ```